User code actions

 Important to know:

-- Method parameters can be used within the method
+- Method parameters can be used within the method.

-- Using repository items as arguments for user code actions enables a variety of possibilities such as providing a framework of smart test actions, defining generic technology independent get/set value actions, combining several related actions to one user code action, implementing complex validations and many more.
+- Using repository items as arguments for user code actions enables a variety of possibilities such as providing a framework of smart test actions, defining generic technology-independent get/set value actions, combining several related actions to one user code action, implementing complex validations, and many more.

-Merge actions to user code
+Merge actions into a user code action

 Merging actions to user code

-Select the actions to be merged
+Select the actions you want to merge.

-Merged user code items
+Merged actions in user code